opulencephp/Opulence/app/rdev/applications/README.md

 1. User requests http://www.example.com/users/23/profile
 2. `.htaccess` file redirects the request through http://www.example.com/index.php
 3. `bootstrap/start.php` is loaded, which instantiates an `Application` object
-4. An HTTP `Kernel` is instantiated, which will convert the HTTP request into a response
+4. An HTTP `Kernel` is instantiated, which converts the HTTP request into a response
   * The path "/users/23/profile" is detected by the request
 5. The `Router` finds a route that matches the request
   * The user Id 23 is extracted from the URL here